Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/running_the_vin_linux.rst

 * Additionally, the cryptographic receipt for the share is stored in ``/opt/VIN/receipts/sent/``, the encrypted data can be seen in ``/opt/VIN/kademlia/data/``, and the sharded data is viewable in ``/var/log/VIN/shards/``.
 Note: the number of shards is dependant on the size of the file and the parameters set in the ``chunker`` object, which is set in ``defaults.cfg`` (see :ref:`vin-configuration` for more details).

-Getting (Listing) the available Peers on the Network
+Getting the available Peers on the Network
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the *VIN™ CLI* terminal window connected to the ``sender`` peer, run ``getPeers`` to generate a list of all peers available to the ``sender`` peer.
 The result will be an output similar to the one displayed in the figure below.